harshatech2012/shared-resources/archive/javadoc-guidelines.md

 # How to write Java documentation
-These are rules for writing documentation comments and is based on an [article](https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) from the Oracle Technology Network.
+These are rules for writing documentation comments are partly inspired by popular style guides (See [Sources](#sources) for more information) and my personl experience.

 Documentation comments are written for overview, package, class, interface, field, constructor, method.
 And subsequently the term _API Items_ will refer to these in general, unless mentioned otherwise.